IARCbioinfo/gama_annot-nf/README.md

 This shows details about optional and mandatory parameters provided by the user.

 #### annovarDblist  .txt format
 The annovarDBlist file is where you can define annotations.
-The annovarDBlist file is where you can define annotations.
 See example [mm10.list](https://github.com/IARCbioinfo/mutspec_annot/blob/master/demo/mm10.list) in demo folder.

+### annovarDBpath
+The annovarDBpath is where your annovar database is located.
+This folder is created using the annotate_variation.pl script from annovar.
+Plus you need to add int the same folder the fasta of your genome for the context annotation.

 #### Global parameters
 ```--annovarBinPath``` is mandatory parameters but can be defined in your nextflow config file (```~/.nextflow/config``` or ```config``` in the working directory) and so not set as inputs.